 (3) Mix the flour, salt and yeast together in a large bowl.
 Add the oil, the cooled juices from the onions and most of the water, mixing well to give a soft, sticky dough: don’t worry that it is very wet as the wetter this dough is, the better the hole structure of the focaccia.
 Add more of the water for the best hole structure.

 (4) With oiled hands, grab a large handful of the dough, pull it high out of the bowl and slap it back down into the bowl, repeating for about 5 minutes or so to help develop the gluten.
 Alternatively, knead the dough for 10-15 minutes on an oiled surface (and with oiled hands) or in the food mixer with the dough hook attachment until it becomes shiny and elastic.
-NB: I favour the “grab and slap” approach with a very high hydration dough such as this – it honestly works perfectly.
+NB: I favour the “stretch and fold” approach with a very high hydration dough such as this – it honestly works perfectly and gives the best results.

 (5) Add the cooled onions, the Parmesan and the chorizo and mix in well.
 Cover with clingfilm and refrigerate for several hours (overnight ideally) until well risen: the slower the rise, the better for the best flavour.